mikesjak/FIT-CTU-PA1/exams/ParkingTime/README.md

 #### What to check in input scanning
 - time is ascending
 - good input format
-- only 3 functions can be added
+- only 3 functions can be called

 ## Basic showcase
 ```md